pymc-devs/video-timestamps/videos-list/10-rob.md

 Video: https://www.youtube.com/watch?v=vfqPGGCpY6I

 Event description:
 Have you ever written a model in PyMC and aren’t sure if it’s any good?
-In this talk I will show you the many ways you can evaluate how will your model fits your data using PyMC.
-Not all these techniques may be applicable for your particular problem but you will definitely walk away with a few new tricks for being confident in the models you fit.
+In this talk I will show you the many ways you can evaluate how well your model fits your data using PyMC.
+Not all these techniques may be applicable for your particular problem, but you will definitely walk away with a few new tricks for being confident in the models you fit.

 Discourse Discussion
 https://discourse.pymc.io/t/a-tour-of-model-checking-techniques-by-rob-zinkov/6056